 What to look out for when comparing super funds

-If you’re comparing super funds, there are you few things to keep an eye out for to make sure you’re comparing apples with apples.
+If you’re comparing super funds, there are a few things to keep an eye out for to make sure you’re comparing apples with apples.

 Competitive fees

 Your fund will charge you fees to manage and invest your money.
-The amount of fees you’re charged depends on a couple of factors, such as your investment option and the type of fund you’re with, such as an industry or a retail fund.
-Industry super funds, such as AustralianSuper, are run for members’ benefit, so fees are kept low.
-Retail funds often charge much higher fees as they have a responsibility to their shareholders and a focus on profit.
+The amount of fees you’re charged depends on a couple of factors, such as your investment option and the type of fund you’re with, for example, an industry or a retail fund.
+Industry super funds are run for members’ benefit.
+AustralianSuper is a profit-for-member fund.
+This means we don’t pay profits or dividends to shareholders, so profit we make goes back into the fund for the benefit of members.

 Long-term investment performance